FOREST FORAGE

 The Environmental Art Project (EAP) is an annual initiative encouraging primary school and homeschool students in the Shire of Mundaring and City of Swan to explore local environmental issues, whilst developing their own positive message about protecting ecosystems.

-LOWER PRIMARY YEARS 1 - 3
+PROMPTS FOR LOWER PRIMARY YEARS 1 - 3

-UPPER PRIMARY YEARS 4 - 6
+PROMPTS FOR UPPER PRIMARY YEARS 4 - 6

-EXPLORE & INVESTIGATE
+EXPLORE AND INVESTIGATE

 More Resources